marketplacer/load-facebook-profile-demo-ios-ac-account-store/README.md

 ## Usage

-### Check if we have access to user's Facebook profile
+### Check access to user's Facebook profile

 ```
-TegLoginWithFacebook.canLogin("Your Facebook App ID") {
+TegLoginWithFacebook.checkAccess("Your Facebook App ID") {
-  weCanLogin in
+  accessGranted in

-  // All good when weCanLogin == true
+  // All good when accessGranted == true
 }
 ```

-The functino is used to check if we can get current user account information.
-If user account exists it will display a dialog asking for permission to access user's Facebook profile information.
+Check if we can get current user account information.
+If Facebook user account exists it will display a dialog asking for permission to access user's Facebook profile information.

 <img src="ios_swift_facebook_login_demo_permissions_alert.png" width="278" alt="Facebook permissions dialog login demo on iOS">